libp2p/js-libp2p/src/peer-store/README.md

 - `peer` - emitted when a new peer is added.
 - `change:multiaadrs` - emitted when a known peer has a different set of multiaddrs.
 - `change:protocols` - emitted when a known peer supports a different set of protocols.
+- `change:pubkey` - emitted when a peer's public key is known.
+- `change:metadata` - emitted when known metadata of a peer changes.

 ## Data Persistence